lawrence910426/ProgrammingII_FinalProject/Idea.md

-# Music game
+# Tetris multiple player
+- [x] Deep Learning
+    - Auto tetris!
+    - It is a client and it would play automatically
-- Name:
+- [x] Internet connection

-# Music & Score
-- Derive from OSU!
-Mania!
+- [x] One host and multiple clients
-- 化簡一下譜面啦霸脫
+- Special sound effects

-# Interface
-- Atari
+    - Fuiyo when wins
-- 殺敵人去打譜
+    - Haiya when lose